This Community of Practice exists to collaborate about the implementation and management of Microsoft technologies.

 - This list will allow anyone on it to post, i.e. this is a two-way mailing list without moderation.

 - Let’s try to keep our communications positive—there isn’t anyone who doesn’t like to bash Microsoft or even specific UW-IT services occasionally, but the community exists to collaborate, so let’s try to keep focused on how we can move forward.

 - If there is what we consider abuse, we’ll step in and moderate individuals.

 - Please do not cross-post to multiple mailing lists.
 There are a number of reasons this is poor etiquette, but the leading one is that someone will inevitably respond to your email but won’t be on this mailing list.
-And if there are lots of responses that’ll drive those of us managing this list crazy.
+Lots of responses like this make it difficult to manage the list.
 Instead send separate emails, one to each mailing list.
 And please accept our appreciation in advance for doing so.

 As partners in helping provide meeting content and solutions, there will be Microsoft employees on this mailing list.
 Those Microsoft employees are expected to not forward or share mailing list posts outside the list without first getting the sender’s permission.